 Rhodes University Law Clinic helping you

 The Rhodes University Law Clinic strives to improve access to justice through the provision of free legal services to indigent people in most areas of law.
-In addition to its New Street offices, Law Clinic staff are available to clients at the Assumption Development Centre (Konongendi), Nceme Street, Joza, on the first and third Thursday of every month from 9am-12pm.
+The Law Clinic’s New Street offices are open during ordinary business hours, and is available to those members of the public who qualify for assistance in terms of a means test.